Sociology Department Staff

 - BBC Radio 4 Woman’s Hour appearances (Shisha smoking amongst British Asian young women, 2015; women and violence 2012; women’s participation in alcohol related violence in the UK, 2010)

-- Inside-Out Prison Exchange launch- various international, national and local TV radio and printed news outputs (including The Times, BBC Radio Tees, and ITV Tyne Tees news) in October, 2014 when the programme was launched at HMP Durham.
+- Inside-Out Prison Exchange launch- various international, national and local TV radio and printed news outputs (including The Times, BBC Radio Tees, and ITV Tyne Tees news) in October, 2014.

 - BBC Radio 4 It’s My Story: Ladies on The Door.
 Broadcast May, 2010 the programme focused on the rise of the ‘female bouncer’ in the UK